Skip to Main Content

 • They offer low interest rates to borrowers with good credit.

 • They’re widely available and easy to shop for.
-Most lenders offer conforming loans, with the exception of some lenders that specialize in government-backed loans, jumbo loans, or portfolio loans.
+Most lenders offer conforming loans, except some lenders that specialize in government-backed loans, jumbo loans, or portfolio loans.
 Since they’re widely available, qualified borrowers will have an easy time comparing offers from different lenders to get a good deal.

 • Their standardized requirements make them easy to understand.
 No matter which lender you get a conforming loan from, the basic requirements will be the same — though, as we mentioned earlier, some lenders might impose stricter requirements, like a higher minimum credit score.